The XE795 is Spirit Fitness’s highest-end residential elliptical machine to date and as such, it comes with an impressive ratio of features to price.

 With a 30 lb flywheel and 40 levels of magnetic resistance, this elliptical trainer is well-equipped to provide smooth and challenging workouts.

-Additional highlights include a commercial-grade steel frame, a self-generating power source, and an included chest strap heart rate monitor.
+Additional highlights include a commercial-grade steel frame, a self-generating power source, bluetooth compatibility with apps, and 16 built-in workout programs to choose from.

 And since this is Spirit Fitness we’re talking about here, of course the XE795 is backed by one of the best residential warranties on the planet.